 Business Unit Component.
-The financial goals for determining the number of stock awards granted in 2018 for the Business Unit Component of the LTIPs were based on Company and Business Unit EPS targets for 2017.
-The Compensation Committee assigned each participant a target value of stock awards (based on a percentage of 2017 base salary), which would be awarded if the Company or applicable Business Unit achieved the target EPS.
-The threshold, target and maximum opportunities for awards made in 2018 was the same for each named executive officer as the opportunities for awards made in 2017.
-The actual value of restricted stock units awarded could range from 0% to 60% of the target value in the case of Messrs.
-Lorberbaum and Wellborn and 0% to 53% of the target value in the case of all of the other named executive officers (except for Mr. Paul De Cock).
+The financial goals for determining the number of stock awards granted in 2020 for the Business Unit Component of the LTIP were based on Company and Business Unit EPS targets for 2019.
+The Compensation Committee assigned each participant a target value of stock awards (based on a percentage of 2019 base salary), which would be awarded if the Company or applicable Business Unit achieved the target EPS.
+The actual value of restricted stock units awarded could range from 0% to 200% of the target value in the case of Messrs.
+Lorberbaum and Wellborn and 0% to 140% of the target value in the case of Messrs.
+Landau, Thiers and De Cock.
 Calculations between the various performance levels are linear (which means they were determined using straight-line interpolation).